BlessingNehohwa/Employee_Attrition_Prediction/README.md

 # Employee_Attrition_Prediction
 In this project we developing a model that predicts if an employee  will leave the company or stay with company.
-I trained my dataset three classification models
+I trained my dataset three classification models.

 **1. Logistic Regression algorithm.

-2. Random Forest Classifier Algorithm.
+**2. Random Forest Classifier Algorithm.

-3. Support Vector Machine Algorithm.
+**3. Support Vector Machine Algorithm.
 (SVC).